 Another new feature in the EASY User Interface since version 2001 is the ability to view EAF group cross section data.
-Clicking on the tenth toolbar button in the main window (Figure A15.1) displays the EAF-2005 group cross section data window shown in Figure A15.7.
-The required database is selected (one of the eleven EAF-2005 multi-group libraries), any neutron spectra of the correct structure are shown and selecting one displays the Reaction Rate graph at the bottom right of the window.
-A target nuclide is entered in the Target nuclide text box and a reaction chosen and the summary values are displayed at the bottom left of the window.
+Clicking on the tenth toolbar button in the main window (Figure A15.1) displays the EAF-2007 group cross section data window shown in Figure A15.7.
+The type of incoming particle is selected from the Type menu item (by default neutrons is selected), the choice is indicated in the caption.
+The required database is selected (one of the eleven EAF-2007 multi-group libraries), any neutron spectra of the correct structure are shown and selecting one displays the Reaction Rate graph at the bottom right of the window.
+A target nuclide is entered in the

+Target nuclide text box and a reaction chosen and the summary values are displayed at the bottom left of the window.

 Figure A15.7.
-The EAF-2005 group cross section data window.
+The EAF-2007 group cross section data window.